JayChen9909/SubUrban/README.md

 - With this repository, you can
   - Process urban POI data with automatic keyword generation and filtering
   - Train and Evaluate SubUrban model on urban region prediction tasks (population density prediction, house price prediction, GDP density prediction)
-  - Compare with baselines (update soon)
+  - Compare with baselines (SOTA baselines: CityFM, HGI)

 ### Environment Preparation